 Next was the main course, Sancocho.
 If you ask any Dominican what they miss most about their country, most will say Sancocho.
 It is a stew, traditionally made with seven types of meat and several vegetables.
 The meat is cooked separately, after marinating in bitter orange.
 It is cooked with a sofrito base (a traditional puree’ of onion, peppers, tomatoes and cilantro) and then everything else is added to the pot.
 The pumpkin or squash is what gives it that beautiful yellowish hue.
-Sancocho is made for every special occasion and any occasion deserving of a party, which happens often in the DR. It is a collaborate effort; everyone will contribute something to the dish, whether it be plantains or meat or sausage or squash or taro or whatever is on hand.
+Sancocho is made for every special occasion and any occasion deserving of a party, which often happens in the DR. It is a collaborative effort; everyone will contribute something to the dish, whether it be plantains or meat or sausage or squash or taro or whatever is on hand.
 It is always served with rice and avocado and is quite filling.
 The best part is the crusty, almost burnt part, at the bottom of the rice dish.
 It is scrumptious.
-This festive dish is usually accompanied with a rum drink.
+This festive dish is usually accompanied by a rum drink.

-For dessert we enjoyed another popular drink of theirs called, Morir Sonando, which translates to “Die Dreaming.”
+For dessert, we enjoyed another popular drink of theirs called, Morir Sonando, which translates to “Die Dreaming.”
 It is a non-alcoholic beverage made of orange juice, milk, sugar and ice.
 It tastes like one of those creamsicle popsicles I used to love to get from the ice cream truck, back in the day.

 We enjoyed our drink with small, bite size pieces of dulce de leche candy, topped with quince paste (made from quince; a misshapen relative of the apple and pear) and shredded coconut.
 This was a wonderful, sweet ending to our fabulous DR meal.